 The shaft provides access to two chambers.
 The first chamber is positioned just above the chevron of the front doors and is basically a storage point for roof tiles.
 The second chamber located just under the bell tower provides access to two gangways that span the inner attic and ceiling supports.
 This chamber also provides a short access shaft to the bell tower.
 These would have been used during construction at a time when large construction cranes did not exist.

 The Bell tower consists of narrow openings in theme with the buildings’ shape and windows.
 The bell sits on a steel frame, complete with its original flywheel.
 The bell is now rung automatically by an electronic hammer.
 Etched on the Bell is the manufacturers name and location: “Johnston Croydon” and “Christ King 1930”.

 The attic houses the suspended ceiling supports.
 Seven steel trusses span the width of the church and are positioned at various points from front to rear.
 Five trusses span the two side walls and then one each on the front and rear cascading sections.
 These form the outer roof profile and also a solid suspension framework for the ceiling.

 Two wooden gangways run alongside the ceiling apex providing a useful means of accessing the ceiling structure and light fittings.
 In the distance, you can see one of the attic access doors and the short ladder to the bell tower.

 Lighting is suspended in pairs of powerful spotlights positioned at intervals along the ceiling apex.
-The image to the left shows some of the original 150W light fittings which were present over each of the glass panes
+The image to the right shows some of the original 150W light fittings which were present over each of the glass panes

 The glass skylight provides a generous feed of natural light downward through the attic apex and into the church.